jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 # Option

+Rust does not have `null`.
+Instead it uses `Option` wrapper to express the "lack of value".

-Rust uses `Option` instead of `null`. `NullReferenceException` is the most common runtime error in C# so there are already some plans for solving this problem in future C# versions (non nullable reference types).
-Recently, languages like Kotlin and Swift are using `Option` instead of nulls.
-Rust is another language that does not have `null`.
-Instead, you can express "lack of value" with an `Option` wrapper.
+`NullReferenceException` is the most common runtime error in C#, so there are already some plans for solving this problem in future C# versions (non nullable reference types).
+Many modern languages, like Kotlin or Swift, are using `Option` instead of nullable reference types.
 It is so much easier to work with options than nulls.

 Let's say we have a function in C#:

 ```csharp